 “Etiquette provides the form or structure within which good manners operate“.

-Put simply it is about understanding that social etiquette and manners have value in society, and respecting both yourself and your fellow Human Beings enough to view them as equals worthy of employing that etiquette towards.
+With the application of modern values… The ultimate goal isn’t vain selfishness– nor is it inherently viewing yourself as being above others.
+Instead it is a modest, humble selflessness; put simply it is about understanding that social etiquette and manners have value in society, and respecting both yourself and your fellow Human Beings enough to view them as equals worthy of employing that etiquette towards.

 There are still strict criteria around ladyhood: a lady must be well-presented, she must behave with propriety and show concern for others (or, put the old fashioned way, have good manners) […] Ladies today must have integrity. – The History of Being a Lady